 An online degree in accounting can open doors in many industries.
 Accountants are employed by all size and manner of businesses and can also go into practice for themselves as certified public accountants (CPAs).
 Detail-oriented students looking for a stable occupation with room to grow would do well to consider accountancy.

-The Bachelor of Science in Accounting is designed to prepare students with the knowledge, skills and abilities for responsible citizenship and leadership roles in today’s ever-changing business and society.
+The Bachelor of Science in Accounting, one of Brescia University’s destination programs, is designed to prepare students with the knowledge, skills and abilities for responsible citizenship and leadership roles in today’s ever-changing business and society.
 Performance expectations are high for both students in the programs and for graduates in their careers.

 A major component of the program is to provide a broad educational base through substantial general education and through a common body of business and accounting knowledge.
 Faculty members continually monitor courses and curricula to assure a timely fit of competencies and skills to professional performance demands.